view-creative-agency/craft4-starter/README.md

 # Craft4 Starter

-NOTE: THIS PROJECT IS NOT COMPLETE, DO NOT USE IT YET

 This is the base project from which all VCA projects using Craft4 are built.

 The templates/css/config etc are a from-scratch rebuild starting from a beta of Craft4.
 It is not an upgrade from our previous Craft3 based starter project, though it does re-use some code.

-For our development environment we are switching from Pixel & Tonic's "Nitro", which is limited and seems to be more or less abandoned, to a DDEV based system which is heavily copied from onedarnleyroad/craftcms - but with our own customisations (we don't use Tailwind, Alpine etc).
+For our development environment we are switching from Pixel & Tonic's "Nitro", which has been deprecated, to a DDEV based system which is heavily copied from onedarnleyroad/craftcms - but with our own customisations (we don't use Tailwind, Alpine etc).

 ## VCA Staff Orientation